xubingyue/avocadodb/Documentation/Books/Manual/Indexing/IndexBasics.md

 other index types allow indexing multiple attributes at the same time.

 The system attributes `_id`, `_key`, `_from` and `_to` are automatically indexed
-by ArangoDB, without the user being required to create extra indexes for them.
+by AvocadoDB, without the user being required to create extra indexes for them.
 `_id` and `_key` are covered by a collection's primary key, and `_from` and `_to` are covered by an edge collection's edge index automatically.

 Using the system attribute `_id` in user-defined indexes is not possible, but indexing `_key`, `_rev`, `_from`, and `_to` is.

-ArangoDB provides the following index types:
+AvocadoDB provides the following index types:

 ### Primary Index